Piers Haggard: Career

 In 1966, Haggard began his film career working as an interpreter for Michelangelo Antonioni on the British-Italian film Blowup.
 His feature film debut was Wedding Night (1970).
-The producers of The Blood on Satan's Claw (1970) attended a screening of Wedding Night and offered the job of director to him. the cinema version of Quatermass (1980); Summer Story (1988); The Fiendish Plot of Dr. Fu Manchu (1980), Peter Sellers' last film; and Venom (1982).
+The producers of The Blood on Satan's Claw (1970) attended a screening of Wedding Night and offered the job of director to him.
+He also directed the cinema version of Quatermass (1980); Summer Story (1988); The Fiendish Plot of Dr. Fu Manchu (1980), Peter Sellers' last film; and Venom (1982).
 Haggard's audio commentary on Venom is well known for its forthrightness, and some hilarious anecdotes on the competitive antics of stars Oliver Reed and Klaus Kinski.

-Later television work included Mrs Reinhardt (1986); a number of US TV Specials with stars such as Liza Minnelli, Cheryl Ladd, and Judge Reinholdt; the Gerry Anderson science-fiction series Space Precinct (1994); and various one-off TV dramas such as The Hunt (2001).
+Later television work included Mrs Reinhardt (1986); a number of US TV Specials with stars such as Liza Minnelli, Cheryl Ladd and Judge Reinhold; the Gerry Anderson science-fiction series Space Precinct (1994); and various one-off TV dramas such as The Hunt (2001).
 The Canadian prairies-set Conquest (1998) was his last feature film.
 He directed Academy Award winners Vanessa Redgrave and Maximilian Schell in the 2006 mini-series The Shell Seekers.

 Haggard campaigned for directors' rights.
 He was president of The Association of Directors and Producers in 1976; he founded and was first chairman of the Directors Guild of Great Britain (DGGB), formed in 1982 at a meeting of over a hundred film, theatre, and television directors at Ronnie Scott's Jazz Club in London.
 He started the Directors’ and Producers' Rights Society (DPRS, 1987), serving on its board for 20 years, until it transmuted in 2007 into Directors UK, where he served on the board until 2017.
 He was also vice president and chairman of FERA, the Association of European film directors, from 2010 to 2013.

+It has been claimed that Haggard invented the term 'folk horror'.This appears not to be the case (though the term was invented in regard to his film Blood on Satan's Claw), but his use of it in a 2004 interview in Fangoria magazine does appear to have popularised the term.

 Personal life

-Haggard had four children by his first marriage, to Christiane Stokes: Sarah, Claire, Rachel and Philip.
+Haggard had four children by his first marriage, to Christiane Stokes.
 The couple married in 1960 and later divorced.
-In 1972, Haggard married stained glass artist Anna Sklovsky, with whom he had two children: actress Daisy Haggard and architect William Haggard.
+In 1972, Haggard married stained glass artist Anna Sklovsky, with whom he had two children, including Daisy Haggard.

-Haggard was appointed Officer of the Order of the British Empire (OBE) in the 2016 New Year Honours for services to film, television, and theatre.
+Haggard was appointed Officer of the Order of the British Empire (OBE) in the 2016 New Year Honours for services to film, television and theatre.

 Haggard died on 11 January 2023, at the age of 83.